nanoni17728/Oz/README.md

 To build the application you'll need to get:
 * A [JVM] (both Oracle's and OpenJDK works)
 * [Node.js] (the current LTS − 12.18.3 − will do)
-* Optional, but I recommend you to use [Yarn] as your package manager instead of NPM.
+* The [Yarn] package manager

 It should work on every major OS but make sure all the tools are in your PATH.
-If you're able to autocomplete `java` and `npm`/`yarn` from your terminal you should be good to go.
+If you're able to autocomplete `java` and `yarn` from your terminal you should be good to go.

 This codebase uses [shadow-cljs] as its main build tool.
-Run either `npx shadow-cljs release app` or `yarn shadow-cljs release app` and you're good to go!
+Clone this repository, run `yarn install` to fetch the dependencies then `yarn shadow-cljs release app` and you're good to go!

+All the files needed to be served by your http server are in the `public/` folder.

 License & Contributing
 ------------------------